EXPLORE RECORD SHOPS IN MICHIGAN

 How many record stores are in Michigan?

-Are there record stores in Grand Rapids and West Michigan?
+What are the best record stores in Grand Rapids and West Michigan?

 Are there record stores in the Upper Peninsula?